opendatahub-io/model-registry-operator/README.md

 Check the `Status` of the model registry resource for failed Conditions.

 For Istio Gateway examples, consult your Istio configuration to verify gateway endpoint creation.
-For OpenShift Servicemesh with gateway route creation enabled, look for model registry routes using the command:
+For OpenShift Service Mesh with gateway route creation enabled, look for model registry routes using the command:

 ```shell
 kubectl get route -n istio-system